st3llabr1/juncture-digital-TAEP/README.md

 ## Edison, Submarines, and the Phonograph

-Edison was responsible for creating technology to identify submarines, but his phonograph discs were also used to help people at home understand the war.
-This is a recording of a dramatized submarine attack on a US cargo ship.[^1]
+Edison was responsible for many innovations for the war effort, including the home front.
+This is a recording from an Edison Diamond Disc of a dramatized submarine attack on a US cargo ship.[^1]

 <param ve-video id="UP1blMpzrkE" title="Edison Diamond Disc - A Submarine Attack">